ZengruiHan/ZengruiHan.github.io/_pages/cv.md

 ------------------------------------------------

 # Education
+- Ph.D. in Mathematics, Rutgers, the State University of New Jersey, 2020-present

-- B.S. in Mathematics, University of Science and Technology of China, 2020 (expected)
+- B.S. in Mathematics, University of Science and Technology of China, 2016-2020
-  - Overall GPA: 3.91/4.30
-  - Overall Percentage: 90.11/100.00
+  - Thesis Advisor: Prof. Xiao-Wu Chen
+  - Thesis Title: Fourier-Mukai Transforms and Derived McKay Correspondence

 ------------------------------------------------